-The prison was given a full inspection in February 2017.
+The prison was given an inspection in December 2020.
 In his report the inspector said:

 HM Chief Inspector of Prisons

 To see the full reports on the Ministry of Justice web site follow the links below, this section contains the reports for Birmingham from 2000 until present:

 - HMP Birmingham report (PDF), Report on a scrutiny visit to HMP Birmingham by HM Chief Inspector of Prisons (24 November 2020 and 5–6 January 2021)